lwanjiku-analyst/POWERBI-superstore-sales-and-profit-analysis/README.md

 ### 1. Sales & Profit by Year
 **Visualization Used:** Line Chart

+**How have overall sales and profit trends evolved year-over-year, and what does this indicate about business growth between 2021 and 2024?**

 ![Sales & Profit by Year](sales_profit_year.png)

 **What it shows (2021 → 2024):**